NCI-ITEB/tumor_epidemiology_approaches/sessions/session_11/practical.md

 {% include image-modal.html link="practical_assets/33-gsva-ttest.png" %}

-As you can see, the results contain many similar pathways to GSEA: cell division checkpoints, unfolded protein response, and dna repair.
+As you can see, the results contain many similar pathways to GSEA: cell division checkpoints, unfolded protein response, and DNA repair.
 Conveniently if you wanted to find pathways enriched in later stage tumors you could simply reuse the same GSVA enrichment table and perform a similar t-test or ANOVA comparing tumors by stage.

 ---
 ##  Identification of gene fusion